 NLP & Python

 Python is a general-purpose, high-level interpreted programming language.
-It is possible to use Python for a large number of purposes – be it software development, web development, or data science.
-The syntax rules are quite simple which makes it easy to obtain a code base which is easy to read.
+It is possible to use Python for many purposes – be it software development, web development, or data science.
+The syntax rules are quite simple, which makes it easy to obtain a code base that is easy to read.

-There is a large number of data science libraries available which are well-written.
-This has made Python very popular for everybody who wants to start in the field of machine learning or data science.
+There are many well-written data science libraries available.
+This has made Python very popular for everyone who wants to start out in the field of machine learning or data science.

-There is a large number of integrated development environments (IDEs) available for Python such as PyCharm, Sublime Text, or Spyder.
-Moreover, Jupyter notebooks offer an excellent interactive IDE for software development in Python.
+There are a large number of integrated development environments (IDEs) available for Python, such as PyCharm, Sublime Text, or Spyder.
+Moreover, Jupyter Notebooks offer an excellent interactive IDE for software development in Python.

 A Quick Start to Jupyter Notebooks

-Jupyter notebooks are often used for machine learning or data science projects.
-A Jupyter notebooks provide a web-based interactive development environment for Python.
-The web application is provided open-source and can not only contain code but also narrative text, equations, and visualizations.
+Jupyter Notebooks are often used for machine learning or data science projects.
+Jupyter Notebooks provide a web-based interactive development environment for Python.
+The web application is provided open source and can not only contain code but also narrative text, equations, and visualizations.
 The interpreter is web-based and makes it easy to structure the code into cells.
 Each of these cells can be run individually.
-Moreover, it is possible to add comments between the cells and run each cell individually.
+Moreover, it is possible to add comments between the cells.
 This makes it easy to debug the code, generate visualizations, or apply changes to the code.

-In this section you will get a brief introduction about how to install Jupyter notebook, create a notebook and write codes and comments in that notebook.
+In this section, you will get a brief introduction on how to install Jupyter Notebook, create a notebook, and write code snippets and comments in that notebook.

-To install Jupyter notebook, we can use the related PIP package.
-For this purpose we have to run the following command:
+To install Jupyter Notebook, we can use the related PIP package.
+For this purpose, we have to run the following command:

 Pip install jupyter notebook

-Once, the installation is complete, the Jupyter notebook can be launched with the following command:
+Once the installation is complete, the Jupyter Notebook can be launched with the following command:

 Jupyter notebook

-The Jupyter notebook will then open in the default browser.
+The Jupyter Notebook will then open in the default browser.
 You can create a new notebook by selecting the ‘New’ dropdown on the top right of the window.

 Creating a New Notebook